mzalevski/aiohttp-psql-restapi/Readme.md

 ## run `docker-compose up` to start the api & db

+### API is exposed on port 8888, so you should be able to look into it on localhost:8888

 ### to run tests

 1. run `pip install aiohttp pytest pytest-aiohttp`